 Check that your employees are wearing the proper clothing on job sites.
 A good way to get a claim against your company is allowing your employees to work in the elements without protective clothing.

 It’s time to place your ads for Thanksgiving and/or Christmas specials.
-Properly written and displayed, these specials can generate lots of good, new business.
+Properly written and displayed, these specials can generate new business which is always helpful during slow seasons.

 Start planning ads for winter work (January, February & March)

 Check that all your subcontractor‘s licenses, bonds and insurance is up-to-date.
-Remember; get your information directly from the subs carrier about their coverage; trust but verify.
+Remember; get your information directly from the subs carrier; trust but verify.
 You’ll pay if they aren’t insured to the level required by your carrier.

 While you’re at it, run a spot check on all company blades and bits.
 Dull ones cost time and money.

-Remind your employees they are not allowed to smoke while on any of your projects.
+Remind your employees they aren’t allowed to smoke on any of your projects.
 This is another thing that will irritate your client, and smoke smells can’t be easily fixed once they’ve happened.
 Don’t risk losing potential referrals.
-By the way, the same goes for loud, obnoxious radios.
+By the way, the same goes for loud, obnoxious music or podcasts.

 Have you done a random drug test on your employees of late?
 If not, now would be a good time to do another round.